A Creative Pilgrimage on the Camino de Santiago

 The author of seven non-fiction books, including The Courage to Heal, Becoming the Parent You Want to Be and I Thought We'd Never Speak Again.
 Laura's groundbreaking books have sold more than 1.8 million copies around the world.
 Laura has also worked as a columnist, talk show host, radio reporter, radio producer, blogger, editor and speaker.
 Words have always been at the core of her work and her self-expression.

-Laura's newest book, The Burning Light of Two Stars: A Mother-Daughter Story, her first memoir, tells the story of her dramatic and tumultuous relationship with her mother from the time of Laura's birth until her mother's death.
-You can read the first five chapters for free here.
+Laura's memoir, The Burning Light of Two Stars: A Mother-Daughter Story, her first memoir, tells the story of her dramatic and tumultuous relationship with her mother from the time of Laura's birth until her mother's death.

-Laura leads weekly writing groups and retreats in the Santa Cruz, CA region and online, as well as retreats internationally.
-She has taken writers to Bali and Scotland, Greece, Vietnam, Laos and Cambodia.
-She documents these trips to the delight of many readers in her blog, The Virtual Vacation.
-You can visit Laura’s media page to read, listen, and watch her talk about her work.
+Laura leads weekly writing groups and retreats in California and online, as well as retreats internationally.
+She has taken writers to Bali, Scotland, Greece, Vietnam, Peru, Laos, Cambodia, and Spain.

 Brenda Porter: Camino Guide and Art Instructor